AI Architecture & Infrastructure

 Compatibility: Does model version X work with inference engine version Y?
 Without explicit constraints, the answer is 'maybe, until it doesn't.'

-After that incident, I rebuilt our artifact management system from first principles.
+After that incident, I rebuilt our artefact management system from first principles.
 These are the design decisions that matter:

 1. Immutability

-Once an artifact is created, it is never modified.
-New versions create new artifacts; old versions remain forever accessible.
+Once an artefact is created, it is never modified.
+New versions create new artefacts; old versions remain forever accessible.
 This seems wasteful until you need to reproduce a failure from three months ago.

 2. Explicit References

 No implicit dependencies.
-Every artifact required for inference must be explicitly listed with a resolvable URI.
-If a configuration file references 'model.onnx', that path must be a full URI that resolves to exactly one artifact.
+Every artefact required for inference must be explicitly listed with a resolvable URI.
+If a configuration file references 'model.onnx', that path must be a full URI that resolves to exactly one artefact.

 3. Integrity Verification

-Every artifact reference includes a cryptographic hash (SHA-256).
+Every artefact reference includes a cryptographic hash (SHA-256).
 At load time, the hash is verified.
 If verification fails, inference fails.
 No silent corruption, no 'it worked on my machine.'

 4. Modular Separation

 Different components (classification, registration, preprocessing) are independent modules with independent versioning.
-Upgrading the classification model shouldn't require touching registration artifacts.
+Upgrading the classification model shouldn't require touching registration artefacts.

 5. Standard Formats

 ONNX for neural networks (framework-agnostic inference).
 JSON for configuration (human-readable, diff-able).
-Pickle only for learned non-NN artifacts where no standard exists.
+Pickle only for learned non-NN artefacts where no standard exists.
 No proprietary formats that create vendor lock-in.

 6. Version Compatibility as Metadata